Venafi/VenafiPS/docs/functions/Write-TppLog.md

 ## DESCRIPTION
 Write entries to the log for custom event groups.
 It is not permitted to write to the default log.
+Ensure the group and event id are correct as the api will not fail if incorrect.

 ## EXAMPLES